©2022 Avadar All Rights Reserved.

 Buying an electric bike is a big decision and an investment in your health and quality of life.
 Whether you’re a mountain biking expert or a beginner biker looking to commute or simply cruise some scenic trails, there’s an e-bike for you.
 Biking e-style can help you reach health goals, enjoy the recreational aspect of biking, and rely less heavily on cars if you choose.
 Ready to join millions in a biking revolution?
 We’re here to help you get started.
 Read this electric bike buyer’s guide or contact us at Avadar Bikes, and we’ll be thrilled to answer your questions and provide tips.

-- Introduction/Chapter 1: How Does an Electric Bike Work?
+CHAPTER 1 - How Does An Electric Bike Work?

 Electric bikes are becoming more popular as a transportation and recreation option, and they are currently the fastest-growing type of bicycle on the market.
 For example, e-bike sales totaled over $77 million in 2017 – up 91% from 2016.
 People across the country are switching out cars for e-bikes to zoom past traffic or have a completely new biking experience.
 E-bikes are booming, and we can’t wait to show you why.
 But, first thing’s first — you need to consider if an e-bike is exactly what you need.